"You look happy.”

 "I can’t believe you get paid to read this junk,” Eva said as they walked into their office building.

 "I’m with Eva on that.
 Is this weekly ritual of yours really necessary to be a good fashion editor?”

 "This one’s not for work ladies, it’s for pleasure.”
 Izzy pointed to the magazine cover.

 "Holy smokes…he’s hot!”
 Allie ogled at the picture of a drop dead gorgeous man, sun bathing on a beach.
 In the nude.

 The picture showed everything, from his unruly hair, to his strong chiseled jaw, to the toned muscles in his arms; his broad chest dusted with just the right amount of hair, his six-pack abs and his long legs.
 And that line of fuzz that tapered from his navel down to his—blurry round circle?

 "Who’s that?”
 Based on his looks, the guy was a model, or an actor, or maybe even an athlete.

 "Well, I know the name.
-We’ve worked with the Stantons for years.
+We’ve worked with the Stanfords for years.
 I met Clive’s father once, but…” Eva glanced back to the magazine cover.
 "I’ve never actually met Clive.”
 She should look him up on the Internet later.
 Because it was good to know all about one’s clients.
 She had no other intention whatsoever.

 She had a good point.
-Stanton Enterprises owned several businesses, from spas to night clubs, restaurants to charities and much more.
+Stanford Enterprises owned several businesses, from spas to night clubs, restaurants to charities and much more.
 It was unusual to see a man of his standing making an appearance in a weekly gossip journal.